12 Top Tourist Attractions in Bergamo & Easy Day Trips

 Address: Piazza Duomo, Bergamo

-At one end of Piazza del Duomo, at right angles to Santa Maria Maggiore, is the cathedral of Sant'Alessandro, built in 1459, and with a neo-classical façade and dome added in 1889.
+At one end of Piazza del Duomo, at right angles to Santa Maria Maggiore, is the cathedral of Sant'Alessandro, built in 1459, and with a Neoclassical façade and dome added in 1889.
 Inside are paintings by Tiepolo, Previtali, and Moroni and beautiful Baroque choir-stalls.
+Along with several silver reliquaries, the church treasury displays the Tiara of the beatified Pope John XXIII, adorned with pearls, diamonds, rubies, and emeralds.
+The tiara, a chalice, and several other objects belonging to him are displayed in the Chapel of St. Vincent and St. John XXIII.

 Address: Piazza Duomo, Bergamo

 To the right of the Cappella Colleoni is the Baptistery, an unusual octagonal building dating from 1340.
-It was originally inside Santa Maria Maggiore, then taken down in 1659 and stored, reassembled in 1856, and again torn down and re-erected here in 1898.
-The statues surrounding it date to the 14th century.
+It was originally inside Santa Maria Maggiore, then taken down in 1661 and stored, reassembled in 1856, and again torn down and re-erected here in 1898.
+The statues surrounding it, representing the Virtues of Faith, Hope, Charity, Fortitude, Justice, Prudence, Temperance, and Patience, date to the 14th century.
+An altar behind the Baptistery has a marble statue of St. John the Baptist.

 Address: Piazza Duomo, Bergamo